-In the case of Uruguay, in contrast, the IMF did not apply a hands-off policy but embarked on a large-scale bailout73.
-It short, it was actively involved but the private creditors were not, at least not to the extent that the situation required.
-The restructuring terms implied only a very modest haircut in net present value74, and almost no reduction
+In the case of Uruguay, in contrast, the IMF did not apply a hands-off policy but embarked on a large-scale bailout; it was actively involved but the private creditors were not, at least not to the extent that the situation required.
+The restructuring terms implied only a very modest haircut in net present value, and almost no reduction in the face value of the debt.
+Debt "relief" consisted largely in a re-pro-filing of the debt's maturities.
+The IMF intervention improved the situation of creditors but only provided short-term relief to the debtor, because it did not clearly solve Uruguay's debt sustainability problem in the long term.
+The debt burden may have remained too high.